MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-onnx.md

 The documentation accompanying the model usually tells you the inputs and outputs for using the model.
 You can also use a visualization tool such as [Netron](https://github.com/lutzroeder/Netron) to view the model.

-ONNX Runtime lets you query the model metadata, inputs, and outputs as follows:
+ONNX Runtime lets you query the model metadata, inputs, and outputs, as follows:

 ```python
 session.get_modelmeta()